ATR IV (Access to Recovery)

 ATR IV, or Access To Recovery, is a federally funded program that provides services to people in recovery from alcohol and other drug use.
 These services include non-traditional recovery supports as well as traditional clinical treatment.
 ATR IV is designed to give people with substance abuse disorders wider access to people, programs, and systems within the community that can help them start or continue their journey on the road to recovery.

 Please see the ATR IV Fact Sheet for eligibility requirements and contact information.

 Successes and Milestones

-- 44% increase in individuals who were employed or attending school at the 6 month follow-up, compared to time of intake
+58% increase in participants who were employed or attending school at the 6 month follow-up, compared to time of intake